enpiicom/wp-plugin-enpii-base/readme.txt

 Enpii Base switches to Laravel’s HTTP kernel at the wp_loaded action, bypassing WordPress’s default query and template system.
 For API requests, it skips session management to keep things stateless while syncing user data between WordPress and Laravel.

 == Changelog ==

+= 0.8.5 - 2024-11-19 =

+- Fix the error when running Enpii Base setup redirect on Frontend.
+- Enhance error log for development.

 = 0.8.4 - 2024-11-18 =